 3. Structure To Keep Course During The Year

 Most people do goal setting once and then they never check them again.
 I’ve learned I have to have guard rails on my year to keep me on course.
 Chunk down your big goals to 90 days so they seem more achievable and are easier to turn into action items each month.
 Have a solid daily “to do” process, and put other things in place to keep you on track.

 3 FREE Resources to Build Healthy Habits

 4. Crafting A “Winning Environment”

 One great way to stay motivated, inspired, and on track is to surround yourself with things that inspire you.
-I show how I do it in the video below.

 So What Are You Doing To Plan A Successful Year Ahead RIGHT NOW?